 2008 Toyota Tundra

 The Tundra has been Toyota’s heavy-duty tow vehicle ever since it was released.
 With the 5.7L V8 engine, you can easily tow 10,800 lbs, making it the best truck to tow with.

 The Tundra is durable and extremely reliable, scoring nearly 16 MPG with a fully loaded bed and a crew cab full of people.

 From speaking to many current owners, most report 0 issues with their Tundras even after 10 years of ownership.
 General maintenance should be enough to get by with this heavy duty towing vehicle.
-The Tundra is your best bet if you are looking for the best truck under $10k.
+The Tundra is your best bet if you are looking for one of the best trucks under $10k.

 2007 Ford F-150